Taishoo/java-challenge/readme.md

 7. Added Custom ApiExceptions

 ## 7. About Me ##
-こんいちは！、I am Albert V. De Leon Jr. I have been using Spring Boot for 4 years.
+こんにちは！、I am Albert V. De Leon Jr. I have been using Spring Boot for 4 years.
 I used Spring Boot for 1 year in a Small Business (Laundry) Systems and 2 years and 10 months for a large scale fintech application.